Q: Do I need to accept my enrolment offer before I apply for a HELP loan?

 - include the relevant Request for Commonwealth assistance form (that you must return) in the same package as your other enrolment documentation; or

-- direct you to complete the Request for Commonwealth assistance form online as part of its online enrolment process.
+- direct you to complete the Request for Commonwealth assistance form online.

 You should contact your provider directly if you are unsure of which option applies to you.